MEMORANDUM OF UNDERSTANDING

 B. Either Party may terminate the MOU upon sixty (60) days written notice to the other Party.

-C. In the event of termination, any collaboration that commenced before the date of termination may be completed upon the written agreement of both Parties, provided that the terms of this MOU and any relevant Separate Agreement shall continue to govern such collaboration.
+C. In the event of termination, any collaboration that commenced before the date of termination may be completed upon the written agreement of both Parties, provided that the terms of this MOU and any relevant Supplemental Agreement shall continue to govern such collaboration.

 This MOU and all associated agreements will be subject to the applicable policies, rules, regulations, and statutes under which FDA and the State of Arkansas operate.